-If you want your organization to act strategically you need to examine every strategy and ask, “How will this strategy or, more likely goal, be achieved?
+If you want your organization to act strategically, you need to examine every strategy and ask, “How will this strategy or, more likely, goal, be achieved?
 “What specific actions do we need to undertake, to invest in, to focus on, in order for that goal to be realized.”
 “What do we do more of, and what do we stop doing, in order to achieve this objective?”

 Strategy is About Action

-Unrealistic goals, vague promises to stakeholders and uncoordinated efforts in expectation of alignment don’t work.
-Truly strategic organizations don’t operate on faith or hope for accidents to bring them success, they coordinate their effort behind their big goals and make them happen as best they can against the backdrop of uncertainty and reality through which they must slog.
+Unrealistic goals, vague promises to stakeholders, and uncoordinated efforts in expectation of alignment don’t work.
+Truly strategic organizations don’t operate on faith or hope for accidents to bring them success; they coordinate their effort behind their big goals and make them happen as best they can against the backdrop of uncertainty and reality through which they must slog.
 The Seahawks had plenty of slogging to do in the NFC championship, but they also knew that they could beat Green Bay because they had practiced it.
 They moved past the moment of adversity and executed well on all the little things that make the strategy real.
 That gave them a fighting chance.
-Of course, luck isn’t out completely, because strategy doesn’t include winning a coin flip, but it does involve day-after-day practice of making sure a jump ball is yours and not the other guys.
+Of course, luck isn’t out completely because strategy doesn’t include winning a coin flip, but it does involve the day-after-day practice of making sure a jump ball is yours and not the other guys.

 Super Bowl XLIX